Stay Informed

 When requesting an invitation from a school, the university must commit in writing to the Institute’s placement requirements:

-• Offer at least one full-term, three-credit, in-person undergraduate course that the Israel Institute Visiting Faculty member will teach about modern Israel in each semester/quarter during the academic year;
+• Offer at least three full-term, three-credit, in-person undergraduate course that the Israel Institute Visiting Faculty member will teach about modern Israel;

 • Provide the Israel Institute Visiting Faculty member with an on-campus office (shared is acceptable);